The recruiter’s role is evolving and a successful modern recruiter is one who can adapt to these changes.

 Employees have the potential to be great brand ambassadors and recruitment is no exception.
 If employees value the company they work for, effectively, this can result in their positive perception being dispensed down to their peers verbally and via their social networks.

 Therefore the more highly a company’s employees speak of them the more likely new candidates and clients will be inclined to trust and utilise the agency for future work.
 Whereas if employees criticise their employer this can be detrimental to a companies brand (particularly if done online!).

 In a technological era, the modern recruiter must be equipt with the ability to make data-driven decisions.
 Recruiters can now manage high volume recruiting more effectively and efficiently in a much shorter space of time than manual methods have previously allowed.

-Recruiters can choose to interpret the data how they want through hiring technology initiatives to determine which candidates will be successful in progressing further within the recruitment process.
+Recruiters can choose to interpret the data, through hiring technology initiatives to determine which candidates will be successful in progressing further within the recruitment process.
 Therefore it is essential they can spot patterns and trends within this data to determine what makes a great hire for a particular role.